JohnSnowLabs/spark-nlp/docs/_posts/2020-11-27-sbiobertresolve_cpt_en.md

 nlpPipeline = Pipeline(stages=[document_assembler, sentence_detector, tokenizer, word_embeddings, clinical_ner, ner_converter, chunk2doc, sbert_embedder, cpt_resolver])

+model = nlpPipeline.fit(spark.createDataFrame([[""]]).toDF("text"))

-model = nlpPipeline.fit(spark.createDataFrame([["This is an 82 - year-old male with a history of prior tobacco use , hypertension , chronic renal insufficiency , COPD , gastritis , and TIA who initially presented to Braintree with a non-ST elevation MI and Guaiac positive stools , transferred to St .
-Margaret\'s Center for Women & Infants for cardiac catheterization with PTCA to mid LAD lesion complicated by hypotension and bradycardia requiring Atropine , IV fluids and transient dopamine possibly secondary to vagal reaction , subsequently transferred to CCU for close monitoring , hemodynamically stable at the time of admission to the CCU ."]]).toDF("text"))
+data = spark.createDataFrame([["This is an 82 - year-old male with a history of prior tobacco use , hypertension , chronic renal insufficiency , COPD , gastritis , and TIA who initially presented to Braintree with a non-ST elevation MI and Guaiac positive stools , transferred to St .
+Margaret\'s Center for Women & Infants for cardiac catheterization with PTCA to mid LAD lesion complicated by hypotension and bradycardia requiring Atropine , IV fluids and transient dopamine possibly secondary to vagal reaction , subsequently transferred to CCU for close monitoring , hemodynamically stable at the time of admission to the CCU ."]]).toDF("text")

 results = model.transform(data)